Simply put, the Embarrassing Superpower is a term to describe superpowers that are humiliating to use, or socially frowned upon.

 Subtrope of Blessed with Suck.
-See also Embarrassing but Empowering Outfit and Bad Powers, Good People.
+See also Embarrassing but Empowering Outfit, Bad Powers, Good People and Cover-Blowing Superpower.
 Compare What Kind of Lame Power Is Heart, Anyway? and Useless Superpowers.
 If the power comes in handy, then either Heart Is an Awesome Power or Cursed with Awesome is in full effect.

 - Gigantomakhia: In order to heal Delos, Prome secretes what she calls "nectar" from her body.
 Prome being Ambiguously Human, she doesn't care what it looks like.
 To anyone else (especially Delos), it looks like a young girl is pissing on him.
 After she heals him, he feels part of his humanity is irretrievably lost.

 - 12 Beast: Eita can perform a Fusion Dance with a Monster Girl to power up his vambrace... which is usually achieved by groping their breasts.
 The hunter who catches them in the act as he's preparing to snipe them looks shocked.

 - Teruo Hazukashi, a minor villain in My Hero Academia, has a literal example in his Quirk, Shame.
 It increases his power, but only if he feels embarrassed.
 He tries to trigger this power by streaking down a crowded street, but is defeated by Hawks before his power can kick in.